michael-rowe04/Hist/README.md

 Uncrompess CSVs, then Compress whole repo and upload to Elatic bean in AWS.
 Will probably have to configure load balancer.
+Update.py is not necessary for standing up website.
+This is because CSVs are not dynamically updated so will need to use that to update them.